monarch-initiative/gpsea/docs/user-guide/mtc.rst

     We do not think it makes much sense to test for enrichment of these terms, and so they are filtered out.

 #.
-Skipping general level terms
+Skipping "general" level terms
     All the direct children of the root phenotype term `Phenotypic abnormality (HP:0000118) <https://hpo.jax.org/browse/term/HP:0000118>`_ are skipped,
     because of the assumption that if there is a valid signal,